nikhilnagaraj/MASProject/README.md

   * Battery capacity and behaviour - DONE
   * Deploying ants - DONE
   * Charging - Basic behaviour done.
-     * The Taxi will determine its charging status and a method to put itself back on the street is required.
-Two variants - One variant (used when the taxi has completely discharged) puts the taxi back in the centre, another variant puts the taxi back at the stop where it was charging (used for intermittent charging). - DONE
+     * The Taxi will determine its taxiMode status and a method to put itself back on the street is required.
+Two variants - One variant (used when the taxi has completely discharged) puts the taxi back in the centre, another variant puts the taxi back at the stop where it was taxiMode (used for intermittent taxiMode). - DONE
   * Pick up and drop off - DONE previously
   * Drop pheromone previous pick up data / drop off data - modifiable The taxi drops a pheromene at its current location, the oad model is responsible for collectioin and alloting it to the appropriate region